 Cheesy ham and potato pie is a simple comfort food recipe for families.
-Use up leftover ham from Easter, Thanksgiving, or Christmas in this tasty savory pie.
+Use up leftover ham from Easter, Thanksgiving, or Christmas in this tasty savory dish.
 Layers of juicy ham, cheese sauce, sliced potatoes, garlic, and scallions are baked under an ultra-flaky cheese crust.
 How can you say no?

 For the Cheese Pastry